sjanhunen/dokimazo/papers/one-question.rst

    Our hearts must be opened and filled in order for us to fulfill the purpose that God has for us.
 Asking Him to fill our open hearts really is the greatest thing we can pray for.

-God's work with Israel was just one piece of a much bigger puzzle.
+Let's stop for a moment and ask a question.
+What does God really want?
+Why would God so patiently work with one nation for thousands of years despite their blindness and hard heart?
+What was He accomplishing in all of this?

 Israel was to be a light and an example to all other nations.
 They would look at them with with law written in their hearts and say "I want that."
+Israel would be a living, breathing, walking, talking example of what God's heart looked like.
+God was going to use them to educate and teach all other nations.

+But even though Israel has failed in many ways due to the blindness of their heart, has God stopped teaching the nations with their example?
+If he can through failure, just imagine we He will be able to do when one day, He puts a new heart and a new spirit in that nation.
+What will that look like?

+Let's go back to our question: What does God really want?

+Does God only work with one nation?
+God's work with Israel was just one piece of a much bigger puzzle.
+The only reason Israel was above all other nations was to serve and teach.
+If you want to be first, you need to become the servant of all.

 But God is going to accomplish something similar but even bigger with all nations together without distinction when Christ is dwelling in their hearts.
 The heavenly rulers will look at a body formed from all nations with Christ as head and see the wisdom of God.

-I think the greatest prayer is recorded in Eph 3:
+Three things:

+1. Working on a purpose that involves all nations without distinction.
+2. God is using the nations together to be an example to the heavenly rulers.
+3. It all starts with the heart.

+Nations together:

+   [Eph 3:6 KJV] 6 That the Gentiles should be fellowheirs, and of the same body, and partakers of his promise in Christ by the gospel:

+Example to heavenly rulers:

+   [Eph 3:8-11 KJV] 8 Unto me, who am less than the least of all saints, is this grace given, that I should preach among the Gentiles the unsearchable riches of Christ; 9 And to make all [men] see what [is] the fellowship of the mystery, which from the beginning of the world hath been hid in God, who created all things by Jesus Christ: 10 To the intent that now unto the principalities and powers in heavenly [places] might be known by the church the manifold wisdom of God, 11 According to the eternal purpose which he purposed in Christ Jesus our Lord:

+This is how its going to happen:

    [Eph 3:14-19 NKJV] 14 For this reason I bow my knees to the Father of our Lord Jesus Christ, 15 from whom the whole family in heaven and earth is named, 16 that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, 17 that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what [is] the width and length and depth and height-- 19 to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.

-I believe this is really what is at the center of the Mystery.
-The covenants are all about how God gets one special nation to the point of serving all other nations and being an example to them.
-The Mystery is about Christ dwelling in the hearts of all nations and all nations without distinction serving Him and being an example to the heavenly leadership.

-- Paul's prayer: heart, love of Christ, knowledge that exceeds knowledge
-- It's not the law in our hearts, but it's Christ, the one who fulfills the law (and so much more), dwelling in our hearts
-- God reveals mysteries to us so we can understand His heart, not so we can explain complex Bible passages
-- Knowing the love of Christ is being in tune with the heart of God.

-Even though Israel is in a blinded, hardened state now, God has an incredible plan He is working out through the heart of people from all nations.
-Paul is speaking specifically about this in the book of Ephesians.

-If I understand all mysteries but don't have love, I am nothing.
+The one act of Christ's ministry: wanting exactly what the Father wanted.
+This was more than the suffering of the Cross itself (think back to more than burnt offerings and sacrifices).

+God is calling people out of all nations to be a living, breathing, walking, talking example of what God's heart looks like.

-If we aren't careful, we can end up adding to what God has said, or taking away from what He has said, or just organizing, soring, and raking what He has said.
+If we lose sight of this, we can end up adding to what God has said, or taking away from what He has said, or just organizing, soring, and raking what He has said.
 True Bible study isn't about any of those things.
 True Bible study is letting God fill our hearts and getting to know Him.

-Israel wasn't the only nation that struggled with hardened hearts:

-   [Eph 4:18 KJV] 18 Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness[G4457] of their heart:

-The word blindness is also translated "hardness".
-It means a covering over something.

-- Doing everything heartily means doing it from the heart so that it can include the whole soul.
+In Corinthians, Paul says "If I understand all mysteries but don't have love, I am nothing".

-- It's not what we do.
+It's not what we do.
 It's not even how we do it.
 Really, it's why we do what we do.
 That's really getting to the heart of the matter.

-The one act of Christ's ministry: wanting exactly what the Father wanted.
-This was more than the suffering of the Cross itself (think back to more than burnt offerings and sacrifices).
-What kind of witness to the principalities and power was the perfect love and obedience that Christ showed from His heart?

-Even though the scene of the cross was done in the wide open for everyone to see, at that exact time, nobody really knew what it was about or just how far reaching the implications would be.
-When we look back on that event, it all begins to make sense.
-I wonder if something similar might happen in our lives.
-Think about how Christ said to do your good works in secret.
-The Mystery of God's will was the unspoken aspect of the cross.
-It was known between the Father and the Son, but it was kept as a secret between them until God saw fit to reveal it through Paul.
+Christ dwelling in your heart is the best life and biggest witness you can possibly have.